Lira soars as Erdogan promises new economic era in Turkey | Business

 The speech to ruling AK Party lawmakers came days after a surprise leadership overhaul in which the head of the central bank was ousted and the finance minister, Erdogan's son-in-law, stepped down with little immediate explanation.
 The comments, including Erdogan's pledge to personally tell international investors about opportunities in Turkey, could mark a shift from a more combative tone since 2018 that in part blamed foreigners for a halving in the value of the lira.

 "We are building a growth structure which creates qualified employment, which does not cause inflation and a current account deficit," he said.
 "We will not refrain from implementing the correct recipe, even if it's bitter."
-In response, Citi and Societe Generale recommended bullish bets on the lira, which soared as far as 7.83 versus the dollar, its strongest level in three weeks.
+In response, Citi and Societe Generale recommended bullish bets on the lira, which soared as high as 7.79 versus the dollar, its strongest level in three weeks.
+Investment bank JPMorgan said it raised its lira exposure to "marketweight" from "underweight," citing encouraging policy signals from the new economic team.

 - READ MORE ON: